hitz-zentroa/cs-generation/README.md

 bash fine-tuning/all-models.sh "path-to-en2cs-directory/" "save_path"
 ```

-## Qualitative Evaluation
-The directory `qualitative-evaluation` contains the scripts to obtain scores and figures from the manual evaluation.

 ## Automatic Evaluation
-The directory `automatic-evaluation` contains the scripts to calculate the automatic metrics and the correlation with human evaluation.
+The directory `automatic-evaluation` contains the scripts to calculate the automatic metrics.

 Example to evaluate a model on the test set:
 ```